MicrosoftDocs/cpp-docs/docs/windows/redist-version-auditing.md

 Alternatively, you may use auditpol.exe to enable object access.

-1. List the current settings with AuditPol.exe /get /category:"Object Access".
+1. List the current settings with `AuditPol.exe /get /category:"Object Access"`.
-2. Enable/Disable with AuditPol.exe /set /category:"Object Access" /subcategory:"File System" /success:enable.
+2. Enable/Disable with `AuditPol.exe /set /category:"Object Access" /subcategory:"File System" /success:enable`.

 ### Manually enable auditing on a file